contensis/contensis.github.io/docs-src/api-keys/disable-an-api-key.md

 3. Find the API Key you want to disable in the list and press **Edit** the API key will open for editing
 4. Toggle the button to disable the API key.
 5. Click **Update API key**, the modal will close and the API key will be listed as disabled.

+> **Warning:** An application or website using this API key will expect it to be enabled to access it’s content.